agorf/tileproxy/README.md

 This program is configured with a `services.yml` file that must be present in the same directory as `config.ru`

-`services.yml` is a YAML file which contains a mapping with service names as keys and additional mappings as values.
-Service names may be composed of lowercase and uppercase letters, numbers and underscore characters.
+`services.yml` is a [YAML][] file which maps service names to their configurations.

+Service names may contain lowercase and uppercase letters, numbers and underscore characters.

-Each service mapping value must contain a `url` key with a string value.
-The following placeholders are supported:
+Service configurations must contain a `url`.
+The following `url` placeholders are supported:

 * `%{z}` is replaced with the requested zoom (or precision)
-* `%{x}` is replaced with the requested x tile
+* `%{x}` is replaced with the x value (column) of the requested tile
-* `%{y}` is replaced with the requested y tile
+* `%{y}` is replaced with the y value (row) of the requested tile
-* `%{bbox}` is replaced with the [Spherical Mercator][mercator] bounding box of the zoom, x and y tiles, used in [WMS][]
+* `%{bbox}` is replaced with the [Spherical Mercator][mercator] bounding box of the requested zoom, x and y values
-* `%{quadkey}` is replaced with the [quadkey][]-encoded value of the zoom, x and y tiles
+* `%{quadkey}` is replaced with the [quadkey][] of the requested zoom, x and y values

-Any other placeholder not in the above list is replaced by key-value pairs that must be present in the mapping value of the service.
+Any other placeholder is replaced by key-value pairs that must be present in the mapping value of the service.
 For example:

 ~~~ yaml
 mymapservice: